 The LCMS minister of religion--commissioned roster is a list of non-ordained church workers who have received their first call or subsequent calls from a calling entity.
 The following steps are needed to get on this roster of Synod:

 - Be declared qualified and recommended for a first call by a synodical college or university.

 - Be assigned a first call through the placement process.

 - Sign a statement that acknowledges subscription to the Constitution of Synod.

 - A minister of religion--commissioned is eligible to be called to any other congregational, district, or synodical position requiring the person to hold the status of a minister of religion--commissioned.

 All commissioned ministers on the roster of the Synod who serve a legitimate calling entity are considered by the Synod and the Internal Revenue Service to be called and self-employed.
 They are eligible for certain tax benefits such as housing allowance, but must pay self-employment tax.

-For more details, please contact the Director of Placement, Dr. Paul Buchheimer at 512.313.5102 or email@example.com.
+For more details, please contact the Director of Placement, Dr. Hannah Meineke at 512.313.5114 or firstname.lastname@example.org.